Social media posts stir controversy for BJP and Left candidates in Thrissur LS seat | Politics

 Referring to the BJP candidate, Baby said everything he does becomes 'antics' to make people laugh because he stands for communal politics.

-LDF candidate Sunil Kumar also faced some embarassment over Thomas' social media post.
+LDF candidate Sunil Kumar also faced some embarrassment over Thomas' social media post.

 ''My best wishes to all the Loksabha candidates.
 I wish to hereby convey that I'm the ambassador for Kerala for the Election Commission's SVEEP (Systematic Voter's Education and Electoral Participation) program, and so it is against the law to use my photo or a photo including me for any kind of election campaigning.